-We identify and work on specific socially relevant projects not only through contributions, financial but through mentorship and sustainable livelihood programmes (more about this below).
-We recognize it is not enough to simply fund projects: some involvement and championing of causes is necessary.
+We identify and work on specific socially projects not relevant only through financial contributions, but through mentorship and sustainable livelihood programmes (more about this below).
+We recognize it is not enough to simply fund projects; some involvement and championing of causes is necessary.